DavidPickles/jottings-pub/book-club-record.md

 ## Intro

-The (Generally) Non-Fiction Book Club has been running since time immemorial, and it's precise origins are a matter of debate.
+The (Generally) Non-Fiction Book Club has been running since time immemorial, its origins a matter of debate.

 I've tried to list of the books we've read.
-The ratings and comments are mine - I've tried to give a warning if the rating is controversial, but such is the nature of book club, I expect that which ratings are controversial and which are not will itself be disputed.
+The ratings and comments are mine - I've tried to give a warning if the rating: is controversial, but such is the nature of book club, I expect that which ratings are controversial and which are not will itself be disputed.

 Not all books have ratings and comments - I'm working on that.
 Also I've probably missed some books.
 Help on both things gratefully received.